Chord Leadsheet Editor

 Use ctrl-click or shift-click for multiple selection.

 JJazzLab recognizes many aliases for each chord symbol.
-For example C7M can be written Cmaj7 or Cma7 etc.
+For example C7M can be written Cmaj7, Cma7, CM7, CMAJ7 etc.

-If required you can add more aliases using the menu Tools/Options/Chord Symbols panel.
+You can add more aliases using the Chord Symbols panel in the Options/Preferences.

 Select a chord symbol, edit it and select the Interpretation tab.